dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 mitigation withdraws its request for help, as per the discussion of managing mitigation toggling in the operational requirements ([I-D.ietf-dots-requirements]).
-Service or business agreements between recursing entities are not in scope for this document.
+Service or business agreements between recursing domains are not in scope for this document.

 {:ed-note: source="mortensen"}
 \[\[EDITOR'S NOTE: Recursive signaling raises questions about operational and